 The Company is a single member limited liability company, and as such, is a disregarded entity owned by MHA for U.S. corporation income tax purposes.
 The Company is included in MHA's federal, state and local income tax returns.
 In addition, the Company, as a division of MHA files certain combined or unitary group tax return filings for state and local income tax purposes.
+MHA's Federal income tax returns beginning with tax year ended March 31, 2021 remain subject to examination by the Internal Revenue Service.

+The difference between taxes at the U.S. federal statutory rate and the effective rate is primarily due to the effects of state and local taxes.

 Pursuant to a federal, state and local tax sharing agreement, the Company computes its federal, state and local tax provision on a separate return basis, which is then adjusted for the effect of filing in the combined or unitary group.
 This adjustment is computed on a consistent and equitable basis among the members of the combined or unitary tax groups.
-The Company's share of the combined or unitary income tax filing.
-At September 30, 2023, the Company had an income tax payable of \$2,081 due to an affiliate, which was recorded under payables to affiliates in the Statement of Financial Condition.
+The Company's share of the combined or unitary state tax expense or benefit will be settled periodically with the lead filer of each combined or unitary income tax filing.
+At September 30, 2024, the Company had an income tax receivable of \$1,838 due from an affiliate, which was recorded under receivable from affiliates in the Statement of Financial Condition.